EigenlightArts/HEXES/README.md

 ## Special Thanks

-- Exetotl for creating Natu and code help
+- Exelotl for creating Natu and a lot of code help
-- Justburner for the math help
+- Justburner for some of the math help

 ## License